jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 ## Knocking Liberty Down a Peg

 Liberty is generally desired in American society.
-Indeed, it is so glorified, it has a political party ostensibly dedicated to epanding it.
-It is a central conceit to our unique American individualism.
+Indeed, it is so glorified, it has a political party ostensibly dedicated to expanding it.
+It is the central conceit of our unique American individualism.
 Here is what Baha'u'llah, our Prophet and Founder of The Baha'i Faith, says about liberty: